ebikatsudon/VTubeStudio/Lag-Troubleshooting.md

 ## Start VTube Studio as Administrator

 On Windows, start VTube Studio as admin.
 VTube Studio can set its GPU priority to "high", which should prevent other GPU-hungry games from making it lag.
 However, this only works if VTube Studio is running as admin.

-You can start VTube Studio as admin like this: https://github.com/DenchiSoft/VTubeStudio/wiki/Starting-as-Admin
+For info on how to start VTube Studio as admin, see [this page](https://github.com/DenchiSoft/VTubeStudio/wiki/Starting-as-Admin).

 ## Check your logs